wkoertgen/train.docker.dataguard/FAQ.md

 	 ---> a18e727fc5d4
 	Removing intermediate container 9e79e1a462fa

-Keep in mind, that docker adds a **filesystem layer ** every time when it finds instructions like ADD, RUN or CMD  in the dockerfile.
-For the execution it starts an **intermediate container** and updates the **/etc/hosts**.
+Keep in mind, that docker adds a **filesystem layer** every time when it finds instructions like ADD, RUN or CMD  in the dockerfile.
+For the execution it starts an **intermediate container** and updates the **/etc/hosts.**

 Very smart.
 See question 7.

 ## 6. Handling Oracle Network in arbitrary containers
 What happens, when we start a container with the newly created image ...